 Drawing outside is a pleasure and gives so many advantages such as the quality of the light, seeing in context and in three-dimensions.
 All you really need to draw outside is a good hard-backed sketchpad and two – three drawing pencils in different grades of B.

 A more developed sketch or drawing might require sitting rather than standing and this case you might want to bring a simple folding camping stall and perhaps a lightweight drawing board.
-Longer sessions outside in the summer will require water and suntan lotion, you may also want to wear a hat because when you are looking down your neck can get burnt.
+Drawing outside in the summer will require water and suntan lotion, you may also want to wear a hat because when you are looking down the back of your neck can get burnt without realising!

 Painting outside requires more equipment, the media that lends itself best to working on location is watercolour.
 You can buy ‘field kits’ for watercolour which are tiny boxes of paints and brushes and these are ideal.
 You will also need to take a bottle of water and a container to pour water into and a few brushes (on location I usually limit myself to three brushes or even just one to make life simple).